 - Meta Data: data about data, enabling the Department of Defence to categorise documents based on their content, relevant discipline and information provision;

-- GEMS Data Loading (GDL): creation and management of all assets using the GDL.
+- GEMS Data Loading (GDL): population and management of all assets using the precreated GDL Shell.

 We make the process as easy as possible for you, only requiring the project drawings and specifications for pricing and then we can manage the entire process including direct contact with the sub-contractors for the documents needed, compiling and submitting the manual for review.